nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

-Upon being added to the Config Instance group, NGINX One will attempt to apply the configuration of the group to the instances in it.
+Upon being added to the Config Instance group, NGINX One Console will attempt to apply the configuration of the group to the instances in it.
 Here you can see the config was immediately applied to **one-plus-2** and **one-plus-3**. **one-plus-1** is the synch still in progress instance here.
 This shows it takes a moment as the Config Sync Group applies the configuration to each new instance.
 You will need to refresh the UI to make sure the configs all get applied, but give it a minute.

 <br/>